A suspense novel from the award-winning author of The Haunting of Maddy Clare…

-Simone St. James has created some marvellously rich characters, each with their own tangled history and flaws, and manages to jump between the two timelines with ease.
-While the blending of paranormal, murder mystery and unhealthy doses of bigotry, cover-up, and conspiracy, could well have fallen flat, Ms St James blends it all perfectly.
+Simone St. James has created some marvelously rich characters, each with their own tangled history and flaws, and manages to jump between the two timelines with ease.
+While the blending of paranormal, murder mystery and unhealthy doses of bigotry, cover-up, and conspiracy, could well have fallen flat, Ms. St. James blends it all perfectly.
 Even the specter of Mary Hand manages to deepen the story, inextricably tying both timelines together, affecting everyone she comes in contact with according to their own fears and inner demons.

 The conclusion, when it comes, is one hit after the other, yet it doesn’t feel rushed and even if you’ve managed to figure out most of the ending, there’s still bound to be a couple of surprises you didn’t see coming.